 But if you're looking for their best your have to try their granita (it's the only granita from Bologna in Dissapore's rank).

-Favourite flavour: melon and figs granita
+Melon and figs granita

-Born in 2004 by the mind of a software architect who discovered the perfect alchimy of ice cream, is now one of the reference in town (ask Gambero Rosso about it).
+Born in 2004 by the mind of a software architect who discovered the perfect alchimy of ice cream, has now one best reference in Bologna (ask Gambero Rosso about it).

 Stay on the classics (cream, chocolate sorbetto) or try unexpected flavours (yeah gorgonzola cheese may sound weird, but what about rhum from Guadalupe?) or go on the Sciroccata: granita, icec ream and fresh cream, pure pleasure!